Stefan Janoski

-Stefan Janoski (born July 18, 1979) is an American professional skateboarder, artist, writer and musician of Macedonian Macedonians (ethnic group) descent, who is well known for his signature Nike SB shoe model, the "Nike Zoom Stefan Janoski".
+Stefan Janoski (Macedonian: Стефан Јаноски born July 18, 1979) is an American professional skateboarder, artist, writer and musician of Polish descent, who is well known for his signature Nike SB shoe model, the "Nike Zoom Stefan Janoski".
 Among followers of professional skateboarding, Janoski is known for his "switch-stance" skills and casual style.

 Early life

 Janoski's home town is Vacaville, California.
 He began skateboarding in 1992.
 Janoski later explained in a Nike promotional segment that he tried to emulate Mike Carroll following Carroll's video part in Plan B Skateboards' Virtual Reality.
 In an August 2013 interview, Janoski provided a description of the Vacaville skateboard scene:

 The skate scene in Vacaville around 1992 was around 12 people or less.
 At my school, it was me and one or two other skaters.
-Mostly I skated with my friends Josh Jameson, Brian Glosser and a few guys who were 40 or 50 years older than me.
+Mostly I skated with my friends Josh Jamison, Brian Glosser and a few guys who were 40 or 50 years older than me.
 Either that or I would skate by myself on an asphalt country road.